preston-56/preston-56/README.md

 </div>

 # Hi there 🌱

-## I am Preston, an obsessed fullstack Software Developer.
+## I'm Preston, an obsessed fullstack Software Developer.
 ![](https://komarev.com/ghpvc/?username=preston-56&color=brightgreen)

 - 🔭 I’m currently working on how to become a prolific technical writer.